Charging Through New Zealand with the Chrysler Valiant Charger

 NZs premier production car race was the annual Benson and Hedges 500 mile (later 1000km) race at Pukekohe near Auckland.
 The race was for unmodified NZ assembled production cars only.
 Chrysler Valiant Regal 770 318 V8s won the event in 1970 and 1971.
 Chrysler Charger 770 265 Hemi 6 autos won the event for an astonishing seven years in a row between 1972 and 1978.
 That gave Chrysler a nine-year domination of the B&H, which at the time was as big in NZ as Bathurst is in Australia and Daytona is in the US.

 Chargers won against V-8 (GM) Holdens including a V-8 four speed manual Monaro, V-8 Ford Falcons, V-8 Leyland P76s, Triumph 2.5PIs, Mazda RX2s, Fiat 125Ts which were NZ specials built to win the B&H and even a Jaguar XJ6.
 There were many top drivers who tried and failed to break the Chrysler dominance in this event.
 Todds were originally going to assemble 200 specials for the B&H with the warmer 218hp Hemi and a four-speed gearbox.
 However this was not to be and race drivers and consumers were stuck with the 203hp Hemi 6 auto.
 The 203hp Hemi 6 was actually the least powerful of all the 265 Hemis.
 Despite this apparent handicap, the 203hp Hemi 6 auto Chargers proved to be faster than the 318 V-8 Valiant sedans that won the big race in 1970 and 1971.
 The Hemi 6 engine was not only very powerful; it was also very sturdy and reliable.
 There were very few Chargers that retired in the B&H 500 due to engine problems.
-Yes that abandoned Dodge truck engine certainly proved to be a winner.
+Yes, that engine certainly proved to be a winner.
 Imagine if Chrysler had kept it for their Jeeps!